Banastre Tarleton: Personal life

 Tarleton had a 15-year relationship with the actress and writer Mary Robinson, known as Perdita, the character she played to much acclaim.
 She was an ex-mistress of the Prince of Wales (future King George IV).
 Tarleton and Robinson had no children; in 1783 Robinson had a miscarriage.
-She was important to his parliamentary career, writing many of his speeches.

-In 1797 Tarleton fathered an illegitimate daughter, Banina Georgina.
-Her mother was recorded simply as Kolina.
-Banina died in 1818.

 On 17 December 1798, Tarleton married Susan Priscilla Bertie, the daughter of Robert Bertie, 4th Duke of Ancaster.
 They had no children.

 Death

-Tarleton died in January 1833, at Leintwardine, Herefordshire.
-There is a monument to him on the west wall of the Mortimer chapel in St Mary Magdalene Church.
+Tarleton died on 16 January 1833, at Leintwardine, Herefordshire and was buried at St Mary Magdalene Church.
+There is a monument to him on the west wall of the Mortimer chapel.
 It is inscribed: